orichh/fetch-backend-challenge/README.md

 9. Forever

 # 2 Ways to Run This Application:
-1. With `docker-compose up`
+1. With Docker and `docker-compose up`
-2. Without docker-compose using `npm start`
+2. Without Docker using `npm start`

 ### Running with Docker
 1. Make sure you have docker and docker-compose installed beforehand